uprial/customvillage/releases/NOTES-0.1.1.md

 # Bug fixes
 * Fixed a bug with help message in case of different permissions.
 * Display global entities (iron golems, cats) according to the info mode.
+* Burn less CPU when the plugin is disabled.